University Identity Number and User ID

 The UIN consists of your birth date, followed by a letter and then three random numbers, for example 880527-T281.
-The letter is in most cases a T, therefore the number is sometimes called “T-number”.
+In most cases, the letter is a T, therefore the number sometimes is called a “T-number”.
 Exchange students receive this number when registering at the university.
-You use this number to identify yourself at the university, for example when you register for exams or request a study transcript.
-Don’t confuse this number with a Swedish Personal Identity Number.
-If you receive a Swedish Personal Identity Number you should exchange the UIN for this number by bringing a "personbevis" from the Tax Agency (Skatteverket) or a copy of a Swedish ID card to the Student Centre, which will inform LADOK.
+You use this number to identify yourself at the university, for example when you register for exams or request a transcript of records.
+Do not confuse this number with a Swedish Personal Identity Number.
+To receive a Swedish Personal Identity Number, you exchange the UIN by bringing a "personbevis" from the Swedish Tax Agency (Skatteverket) or a copy of a Swedish ID card to the Student Centre, which then will inform LADOK.

-When you register you also receive a user ID, sometimes called a student ID, which starts with an S followed by the year you started your studies and four random numbers, for example S118692.
-You use the user ID for logging in to all the web services.
+When you register, you will also receive a user ID (sometimes called a student ID), which starts with an S followed by the year you started your studies and four random numbers, for example S118692.
+You use the user ID to log in to all web services at the University.

 How to apply for a Swedish Personal Identity Number